ices-tools-dev/echoSMs/docs/benchmark_data.md

 ## TS(θ) at 38 kHz

-This dataset contains target strength (TS re 1m² [dB]) as a function of insonifying angle of incidence (θ) for the prolate spheroid and cylinder shapes.
+This dataset contains target strength (TS re 1m² \[dB\]) as a function of insonifying angle of incidence (θ) for the prolate spheroid and cylinder shapes.
 The data file [Benchmark_Angle_TS.csv](https://github.com/ices-tools-dev/echoSMs/blob/main/src/echosms/resources/BenchMark_Data/Benchmark_Angle_TS.csv) is formatted a comma-separated Ts values given to a precision of two decimal places (i.e., 0.01 dB).
-Incidence angle is as per the [echoSMs convention][coordinate-systems].
+Incidence angle is as per the [echoSMs convention](coordinate-systems).
 The first row in the file contains column labels, indicating the model type for that column.
 NA represents TS values that were not computed.

 The column names and descriptions are: